zorawar12/yes_no_units/README.md

 # Nature of collective decision-making by simple yes/no units #
+**Eisuke Hasegawa, Nobuaki Mizumoto, Kazuya Kobayashi , Shigeto Dobata, JinYoshimura, Saori Watanabe, Yuuka Murakami & Kenji Matsuura**

 Clone this repository and run the main programe in order to visualize results.